 Feeling called to do more than just speak on health, Tony took action in 2004 and launched the MiracleKids Triathlon.
 The goal was to build a world-class race to motivate kids and inspire fundraising for families of kids fighting cancer.
+It worked.
 In the decade Tony led the event, a total of 12,500 kids raced and raised $4,500,000.

 Today's youngest generation is the first in American history to have a shorter projected life expectancy than their parents.

 In 2017, after 3 straight years of growth, CycleHealth happily merged with the YMCA of the Greater Twin Cities.
 The goal... to reach more kids across the Twin Cities and eventually the whole nation,

 Powered by the Y, CycleHealth now hosts large-scale kid adventure races in all 4 seasons, each with an accompanying fitness challenge.
-Over 2,500 kids finished the races and twice as many completed the fitness challenges offered by CycleHealth in 2018.
+Over 7.500 kids finished races and outdoor adventure challenges offered by CycleHealth in 2021.

 Sweat Rx is now being prescribed in over 50 pediatric clinics across the Twin Cities who see so many positives in prescribing sweat to kids.
 The future plan is to bring the pediatrician-endorsed Sweat Rx to more clinics via YMCA communities all across America.